EmuxEvans/tinystatus/README.md

 This means that someone wanting to send a hundred new messages will need to spend about five hundred seconds generating useful tokens.
 It's doable, but it's more far costly to the spammer than it would be without tokens!
+In the absence of valid tokens, recipient nodes simply discard messages.

 ## Platforms?
-TinyStatus is written in pure Python 3, so it should run on all major platforms provided they have Python 3 installed.
-It only uses modules and functions distributed as part of the Python 3 core.
+TinyStatus is written in pure Python 3, so it should run on all major platforms provided they have Python 3 installed including Android.
+It only uses modules and functions distributed as part of the Python 3 core (this is deliberate, though limiting).

 ## Improvements?
 For the purposes of this section, let's pretend code brevity is no longer a concern.